vkoves/electrify-chicago/README.md

 - [ ] Setup unit tests
 - [ ] Setup linting (ESLint, Prettier, Stylelint)
 - [ ] Setup Typescript

+## Feature To-Do List

+- [ ] Show property owner (needs new data source)
+- [ ] Show % of energy use from the four sources (electric, gas, district chilled water, district steam)
+- [ ] Pre-process data with `numpy` to calculate things like averages for each property and rank of each building overall, in their class, and in their ward
+- [ ] Create ward page that shows data by ward
+- [ ] Switch to realtime data parsing rather than pre-built? (allows for search, more filters)

 ## Development